 - Principles of Practice for Alumni Relations,

-- a CASE Management Checklist for Alumni Relations Professionals,
+- a CASE Management Checklists for Advancement Professionals,

 - CASE Guidelines for Alumni Relations on Establishing Vendor Relationships